Study programme - BSc Food Technology

 Microbiology and Toxicology

 This course deals with genetic, physiological, morphological and ecological aspects of micro-organisms.
 You will also learn about the harmful effects that chemicals can have on people and the environment.
 The biological, pharmacological and biochemical aspects are also discussed.
-With practicals, you learn to work sterile with micro-organisms.
+With practicals, you learn to work aseptic with micro-organisms.

 Period 6